Adaptive Estimation and Uniform Confidence Bands for Nonparametric Structural Functions and Elasticities: Basis Functions and H older Classes

 \subsection{B-splines}

-The construction of univariate B-spline bases supported on $[0,1]$ follows \cite{devore1988interpolation} and Chapter 5.2 of \cite{devore1993constructive}.
-The basis is characterized by a \emph{resolution level} $l \in \mb N \cup \{0\}$ and \emph{order} $r \in \mb N$ (or \emph{degree} $r-1$).
+The construction of univariate B-spline bases supported on $[0,1]$ follows Chapter 12.3 of \cite{devore1993constructive}.
+The basis is characterized by an \emph{order} $r \in \mb N$ (or \emph{degree} $r-1$) and a \emph{resolution level} $l \in \mb N \cup \{0\}$.
 Let $N_r$ denote the $r$-fold convolution of the indicator function of the unit interval, $N_r = \mathbbm{1}_{[0,1]} * \cdots * \mathbbm{1}_{[0,1]}$ ($r$-times).
 A dyadic\footnote{This basis is equivalent to a B-spline basis with interior knots at $2^{-l},\ldots,1-2^{-l}$.
 This knot placement ensures bases are nested across different $l$ (equivalently, $J$).
 For irregularly spaced data, interior knots can be placed at the $2^{-l},\ldots,1-2^{-l}$ quantiles of the distribution of $X$.} B-spline basis on $[0,1]$ with resolution level $l$ and order $r$ is